 What’s it like to work in a national park?
 Would this be a good fit for me?

-This spring and early summer, a group of teenagers from backgrounds traditionally underrepresented in the National Park Service will have the opportunity to answer those questions as participants in a new Canal For All program developed by the Trust to inspire these young people to aspire to a career in the Park Service they may not have yet considered.
+This spring and early summer, a group of teenagers from backgrounds traditionally underrepresented in the National Park Service have had the opportunity to answer those questions as participants in a new Canal For All program developed by the Trust to inspire these young people to aspire to a career in the Park Service they may not have yet considered.

 The new program builds on the Canal For All pilot initiative launched by the Trust in 2017 to give young people from demographic groups currently underrepresented in the C&O Canal National Historical Park (NHP) the opportunity to “play, learn, serve, and work” in the Park.
 During the pilot period (2017 and 2018), the Trust partnered with community groups to bring a total of 385 youth and young adults to the Park to play, learn, and serve.
 This year’s initiative launches the work component.